Recognising Aboriginal and Torres Strait Islander People in the Australian Constitution

 The Australian Constitution is the founding political and legal document of our nation.
 It underpins our federal laws and system of government.
 Written over a century ago, it was shaped by the values and beliefs of the time, without input from Aboriginal or Torres Strait Islander people.
 In fact, the only mention of the nation’s first peoples was to exclude them.

-However, support is fast growing for the idea of an updated Constitution that reflects the reality of Australia today.
+However, support is fast growing for an updated Constitution that reflects the reality of Australia today.

 This issue is about our nation as a whole, not only Aboriginal and Torres Strait Islander people.
 It’s time for a national conversation about our past, our future and our collective journey towards reconciliation.
-While constitutional change is just one part of this, it can help build the relationships needed to move towards a reconciled nation.
+While constitutional change is just one part, it can help build the relationships needed to move towards a reconciled nation.

 Reforming the Constitution could also bring about real changes in the lives of Aboriginal and Torres Strait Islander people.
 The Royal Australian and New Zealand College of Psychiatrists believes that constitutional recognition would make a real and positive impact on the health and wellbeing of Indigenous Australians.